metacount/Machine_learning/README.md

 In this respository you can find example function used for eda and machine learning.

-Two notebooks present how those tools can be used to analyse data.
+Two notebooks present how those tools can be used to analyse data and get predictions.